4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 VISITORS

-There is a director on site at all times.
+There is a Director on site at all times.
 Camp staff have been selected for their character, enthusiasm and program skills.
-All staff participates in a two-week training program prior to camp and are evaluated on a regular basis to ensure high standards of performance.
+All staff participate in a two-week training program prior to camp and are evaluated on a regular basis to ensure high standards of performance.

 LEADERSHIP